alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artifact-on-job.md

 The artifacts should be archived as a part of a post build action.

-The snippet bellow should be places inside the job definition.
+The snippet bellow should be placed inside the job definition.

 ```
   publishers {